skenderidis/f5-cis-lab/README.md

 ## Introduction

 The purpose of this repository is to create a Lab environment on Azure that we will be able to demo [CIS use-cases](#use-cases).<br>
-The use-cases that we will demonstratre

-We will use Terraform to perform the following:
+We will use Terraform to create the following:
 * F5 VPC
 * 1xBIGIP (25Mbps PAYG - Best)
 * K8s VPC